Mr. Brightside: Notable releases and cover versions

 In 2005, Stuart Price released a remix of the song under his pseudonym Jacques Lu Cont.
 Reviewers were generally negative: for example, Michael Paoletta said this version "depletes the song of its energy and intensity".
 That same year, this song as well as two others by the Killers ("Smile Like You Mean It" and "Somebody Told Me") reached the Billboard Top 20 single chart.
 An extended version of the Stuart Price remix of the song was featured on the Killers' 2007 B-side and rarities compilation, Sawdust.
 During the Flamingo Road Tour for Brandon Flowers' solo record Flamingo in 2010, he performed the remix version with Stuart Price during his show at Brixton Academy and has since performed it on his tour as the show closer, again in the remix form.

 The song has been covered by many artistes and in a range of styles, including an acoustic bluegrass version on CMH Records' Bluegrass Tribute to The Killers and an a capella version by MIT's Resonance.
 Abi Sampa from The Voice UK series 2 recorded a mashup of "Mr. Brightside" and M.I.A.'s "Paper Planes".
 Kelly Clarkson covered the version live on The Kelly Clarkson Show.

 In popular culture

-Film and television
+"Mr. Brightside" has been extensively used in media.

 In the season 2 episode "The New Era" of the teen drama series The O.C., which aired on December 2, 2004, the Killers play various songs from Hot Fuss, including "Mr. Brightside", "Everything Will Be Alright", and "Smile Like You Mean It" during a scene involving a double-date in the Bait Shop.